Sue9104/web-manual/interface/user.md

 # User Interface

-All users except administrator share same interface but have different permissions on different panels according to project roles.
+All users except administrator share the same interface but have different permissions on different panels according to project roles.

 - Summary of unfinished tasks for every user
   - [Dashboard](#stat)